ARTICLE TABLE OF CONTENTS

-Finding the Best Commercial Mortgage Loan is in an entirely different category than residential lending, and commercial property loans are often vastly different than loans for residential properties.
+Finding the Best Commercial Mortgage Loan is in an entirely different category than residential lending.
+Commercial property loans are often vastly different than loans for residential properties.
 Although they both pertain to real property, and sometimes even income-producing property on the 1-4 unit residential side, commercial loans are simply more complicated than residential loans.

 There are two main reasons commercial property loans are so different from residential property loans: